jitterbytes/Arduino_nano/1_Blink/README.md

 Set and Clear PORTD2 | To set and clear an bit use OR and AND (or better XOR) but since its my first time lets first Set and then clear

-So we will create 2 pointers one will be in setup() to set the direction and other will be in loop()
+So we will create 2 pointers one will be in setup() to set the direction and other will be in loop() i wanted to use DDRD and PORTD as my variable but in Arduino IDE ig they are special Macros so DDRD -> ddrd_ptr & PORTD -> portd_ptr

+Rest in the Code..